ncrmro/scytale/README.md

 Configure `vars.yml` or if testing the project out leave defaults.

+You can also set certificate deployments in th `hosts.yml` file.

 To run the ansible play just run

 **NOTE currently first pass will fail but add the private key to the vault, subsiquent runs should have not problem, will fix soon